 Abbe Raven is Chairman, A+E Networks, encompassing A&E®, Lifetime®, HISTORY®, LMN®, bio.®, H2™, HISTORY en Español™, Crime & Investigation Network®, Military HISTORY®, LRW™, as well as A&E IndieFilms®, A+E Networks International®, A+E Networks Digital® and A+E Networks Consumer Products®.
-Elevated to this newly created position in April 2013, Ms. Raven serves as strategic corporate business advisor, spearheading long-term business and revenue strategy as well as initiating public policy efforts.
+Elevated to this newly created position in June 2013, Ms. Raven serves as strategic corporate business advisor, spearheading long-term business and revenue opportunities as well as initiating public policy initiatives.

 In September 2012, Raven was again named one of the 50 Most Powerful Women in Business by Fortune.
 She was cited for running one of the most successful multi-billion dollar global media companies.
 Over the last 10 years, Raven has been named to The Hollywood Reporter’s Women in Entertainment Power 100 list, which listed her this year as one of the Top 5 Most Powerful Women in Entertainment.
 In April 2005, she received the Vanguard Award for Distinguished Leadership from the National Cable Television Association for her years of leadership in the cable industry.
 At a White House ceremony in May 2007, Raven accepted the prestigious Preserve America Presidential Award from first lady Laura Bush for HISTORY’s longstanding commitment to historic preservation.
 In October 2009, Raven was inducted into the Broadcasting and Cable Hall of Fame.
 In April 2011, she was the recipient of the prestigious New York Women in Communications Matrix Award.